-All of these factors influence the way a business is operated.
+All of these factors influence the way a business operates.
 For example, in the past, there were no strict laws on companies for waste management and disposal, but in the present times, the deteriorating condition of environment and increasing pollution there are strict laws for businesses to come up with efficient methods for waste management and waste disposal.

 Therefore, the environment factor is one of the most critical factors of STEEPLE analysis that a business is required to analyze from time to time to avoid any environmental violation.

 Political factor decides the easy of doing business for a company.
 The examples of political factors are political stability, political situation, trade agreements, state and governmental interference, tariffs or restrictions, political parties, political laws, lobbying, etc.

 All of these factors influence a business deeply.
 A business needs clearance from the legislative authority in the state to run the business smoothly.